Stata 19 MP with Zed Editor

 To remove only the Zed-specific Stata integration (without affecting VS Code or Stata itself):

-# Remove Zed-specific selection script
+# Remove Zed-specific scripts

 rm -f ~/.local/bin/stata_run_selection_zed.sh